minprog/adventure/steps/1 introduction/index.md

 # Adventure: introduction

-In this project, your goal will be to implement Crowther's Adventure game using OOP in Python.
+In this project, your goal is to implement Crowther's Adventure game using OOP in Python.
 Eventually, your project will be implemented in a number of separate files that each contain some part of the code.
 Practicing with the design of programs using OOP is the main goal of this project.
 For most parts, we offer strong guidelines on how to implement your code; but for other parts, figuring out how to fit new functionality is your responsibility.

 > All parts of this final assignment are to be done individually.
 Feel free to discuss programming strategies and overall design with other students, but refrain from diving into specifics about how to write code for particular parts of the program.